ActilityConnectors/DX-API-Dataflow/Display Data/README.md

 After following these steps, you will have connected Freeboard with CloudMQTT and you are ready to display the device decoded data!

-See an example using a gauge widget in the next image:
+See an example using two gauge widgets in the next image:
 <p align="center">
   <img src="https://user-images.githubusercontent.com/41436968/43325221-7043b910-91b6-11e8-8ee1-9f91c5ea1faa.JPG">
 </p>